-The result is just incredible, it is much smoother and firmer than a mousseline cream or stabilized whipped cream, and much lighter and tastier than a buttercream.
+The result is simply amazing: it's smoother and firmer than mousseline cream or stabilized whipped cream, and it's lighter and tastier than buttercream.

 Pastry cream